freedomofpress/dangerzone/docs/developer/independent-container-updates.md

 dangerzone-image verify-local ghcr.io/freedomofpress/dangerzone/v1
 ```

+The public key used to verify the container signatures is shipped in `share/freedomofpress-dangerzone.pub`, signed by our main Dangerzone release key.
+You can [verify this signature using `gpg`](https://github.com/freedomofpress/dangerzone/blob/main/INSTALL.md#verifying-pgp-signatures).

 ## Checking attestations

 Each night, new images are built and pushed to the container registry, alongside